larson-group/clubb_release/tuner/README.md

 `PARAM=PARAM:MIN:MAX` for an equality-constrained linked range, for example `-params C6rt=C6thl:0:4`.
 The sampler treats it as one coordinate while the saved result and generated top-result namelist retain both physical names.
+Dash exposes the same request shape as either an ordinary row or a visibly bracketed locked group with one shared range.

 ## Benchmark Normalization